goodwolflabs/push-express/README.md

 ## Example

-Here’s an example of what your project structure might look like after adding the component:
+Here’s an example of what your project structure might look like after adding a component:

 ```bash
 src/